Environments

 Custom Fields

 Any custom field groups enabled by your admin appear at the bottom of the creation form.
+If the environment is being created from an approved Environment Request, any custom-field values already collected on that request carry over as read-only reference tabs.

 - Click Create